TylerZyngier/coding-standards/C#.md

 # These standards are geared towards Unity development
-*//... is used to fill in for actual code*
+*'//...' is just used as filler for actual code*

 ## Variables